 Maximum allowed time between last on-release and next valid on-press, to still allow multi-click events, in milliseconds.

-This value is also used as a timeout length to send the onclick event to application from previously detected valid click events.
+This value is also used as a timeout length.
+It sends onclick event if there is no further presses by the application.